rhjhunt/container-workshop/systemd/README.md

 * -d Detached mode, run the container in the background
 * --name Define the container name
-* -v Create a bind mount, the :z at the end is for SELinux permissions *ti -p Publish the containers ports to the host
+* -v Create a bind mount, the :z at the end is for SELinux permissions
+* -p Publish the containers ports to the host

 Very your container is running with the `podman ps` command.